GAM-team/GAM/wiki/Chrome-Policies.md

         ((ou|orgunit <OrgUnitItem> [show all|direct|inherited])|(group <GroupItem>))
         [(printerid <PrinterID>)|(appid <AppID>)]
         [filter <StringList>] [namespace <NamespaceList>]
+        [show all|direct|inherited]
         [formatjson]
 ```
 By default, all Chrome policies for the OU or group are displayed.
-* `filter <String>` - Display policies based on fields like its resource name, description and additionalTargetKeyNames.
+* `filter <StringList>` - Display policies based on fields like its resource name, description and additionalTargetKeyNames.
 * `show all` - For OUs, display policies regardless of where set; this is the default
 * `show direct` - For OUs, display policies set directly in the OU
 * `show inherited` - For OUs, display policies set in a parent OU